 The variable attribute identifies a variable local to the eventHandler that will contain the message received from the partner.
 The messageType attribute specifies the type of the variable by referencing a message type definition using its QName.
 The type of the variable (as specified by the messageType attribute) must be the same as the type of the input message defined by operation referenced by the operation attribute.
-Optionally the messageType attribute may be omitted and instead the element attribute substituted if the message to be received has a single part and that part is defined with an element type that matches the element attribute constitute the declaration of a variable of that name and type within an implicit scope associated with the event handler.
+Optionally the messageType attribute may be omitted and instead the element attribute substituted if the message to be received has a single part and that part is defined with an element type that matches the element type referenced by the element attribute.
+The variable and messageType/element attribute constitute the declaration of a variable of that name and type within an implicit scope associated with the event handler.
 If an element attribute is used then the binding of the incoming message to the variable declared in the onEvent handler occurs as specified for the receive activity in section 11.4.